spuder/spuder.github.io/_posts/2015-12-23-Disable-scheduled-tasks-windows.markdown

 "Maintenance Configurator" is a special task that acts as a watchdog.
 If you disable the other two tasks, it will reenable them the next time it runs.
 It can not be disabled through regular means.

 Not even a local administrator can disable the task.
-The reason is fully explained in this [stackoverflow question](http://superuser.com/questions/497500/disable-automatic-maintenance-in-windows-8)
+(Thanks Microsoft)

 You can't disable the task with schedtasks.exe either